 speaker

 Chairman and Chief Executive Officer

-hi, this is Jeff.
-As you well know, because you were just with those guys, we think a lot about, obviously very highly about CQ's ability to continue to penetrate.
-At this point in time, there's plenty of white space as it relates to our branch locations where they're not participating.
-The second thing that they're able to do is to continue to sell other products from a mixed perspective into those multifamily jobs that we are getting into.
-They've been, even just recently, within the last 12 months, very active in Texas.
-Obviously there's a lot of opportunity there, but again, we're really just kind of, we're certainly not in the infancy, but we're probably a toddler or not quite a teen in terms of our kind of competitive. penetration into the IPP footprint.
-Now, that doesn't mean we aren't already kind of matured on multifamily through at certain locations, certain branches, but there's plenty of geography that can continue to grow and work relationships.
+Stephen, hi, this is Jeff.
+As you well know, because you were just with those guys, we think a lot about, obviously very highly about CQ's ability to continue to penetrate At this point in time, there's plenty of white space as it relates to our branch locations where they're not participating.
+The second thing that they're able to do is to continue to sell other products, so from a mixed perspective, into those multifamily jobs that we are getting into.
+So they've been, even just recently, within the last 12 months, very active in Texas.
+Obviously, there's a lot of opportunity there, but again, we're really just kind of We're certainly not in the infancy, but we're probably a toddler or, you know, not quite a teen in terms of our kind of penetration into the IVP footprint.
+Now, that doesn't mean we aren't already, you know, kind of matured on model family at certain locations and certain branches, but there's plenty of geography that we continue to grow and work relationships.

+speaker